Skip to Content

 31. Pug

-Highlights: Charming, Attentive, Outgoing
+Highlights: Charming, Attentive, Social

 Food is huge with the Pug – they love to eat.
 However in Coren’s trials, good treats and food were not likely a big part of the tests.
 Even so, Pugs can be very eager to please their owners.
 Though, their stubborn nature comes out if you can’t find their motivators.